What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 - Weight : Xodus Ultra 3 is heavier than the Tomir 2.0.

-- Fit : Tighter than the Tomir, which can be pinching on long distances.
+- Fit : Tighter than the Tomir, which can be pinching over long distances.

 - Damping type : Softer than the responsive Tomir.